DavidMtz1/Computo_Distribuido/Unidad1/README.md

 If we send an email and it reaches a server that is failing, it will not be sent.
 But this will not happen to everyone who sends an email, but the other emails that are sent are sent to other servers.*

-**Video 2: It explains why we should create a distributed system.**
+##Video 2 Why build a distributed system

 *10- You should know the reasons why you should create a distributed system.
 9- Because it's fun and it's because it's your job to create better solutions.